cjmcdonald42/mxMoodle/docs/CONTRIBUTING.md

 The [Moodle Development Team](/docs/ABOUT_US.md) is a student-led initiative that has made a profound impact on the Middlesex community and it needs you - your passion, your talent, and your creativity - to continue.

 ## Getting Started
-1. Send [Chuck](mailto:cjmcdonald@mxschool.edu) an email expressing your interest and include your GitHub profile name or link.
+1. Send [HelpDesk](mailto:helpdesk@mxschool.edu) an email expressing your interest and include your GitHub profile name or link.
 2. Read our [Code of Conduct](/docs/CODE_OF_CONDUCT.md).
 3. Read our [getting started guide](/docs/GETTING_STARTED.md)
-4. Our [issue tracker](https://github.com/mxschool/mxMoodle/issues) and [project boards](https://github.com/mxschool/mxMoodle/projects/4) show our work in progress and are a good starting point for jumping in.
+4. Our [issue tracker](https://github.com/mxschool/mxMoodle/issues) and [project boards](https://github.com/orgs/mxschool/projects/5) show our work in progress and are a good starting point for jumping in.

 This work is a combination of talents and technologies - Coding, UX, Documenting, QA, etc. There are many ways to be involved and our mxMoodle plugin suite will be better because of you.